dc-srap

 Introduction

-The aim of the Scholarly Resources Application Profile (SRAP) proposal is to enable the description of scholarly resources, such as doctoral dissertations or scientific articles, with Dublin Core Metadata Terms.
-The proposal is based on a) Scholarly Works Application Profile (SWAP12), which was developed by UKOLN with JISC funding in 2006, and b) Finnish metadata guidelines for text documents in institutional repositories3 (available only in Finnish).
+The aim of the Scholarly Resources Application Profile (SRAP) proposal is to enable the description of scholarly resources, such as doctoral dissertations or scientific articles, with Dublin Core Metadata Terms, supplemented with some terms from other vocabularies maintained by the Dublin Core Metadata Initiative.
+This proposal is informed by a) Scholarly Works Application Profile (SWAP12), which was developed by UKOLN with JISC funding in 2006, and b) Finnish metadata guidelines for text documents in institutional repositories3 (available only in Finnish).

-There is significant overlap between SRAP, UKOLN SWAP, the Finnish guidelines, and the British Library’s ETHOS specification4.
+There is significant overlap between SRAP, the RIOXX application profile4, the Finnish guidelines, and the British Library’s ETHOS specification5.
 This is not surprising since they share the same aim, support for description of scholarly resources.
 There are probably many local application profiles developed by universities and other institutions of higher education for the same purpose.
 Adding SRAP properties to the DCMI Metadata Terms will reduce duplicate effort in application profile development and maintenance in the future, and improve semantic interoperability between Dublin Core -based metadata produced by institutions of higher education.

 The SRAP application profile proposal is intended to be globally applicable.
 Many suggested properties are already in use by related communities.
 There are new properties for e.g. creator and contributor roles, but these have been adopted from MARC 21.
 SRAP draft contains also recommendations for SRAP-related semantic refinements to some existing Dublin Core Terms properties, in order to make them more suitable for use in the description of scholarly resources.